AdvPyS23/Lanex_language_model/README.md

 ## 📜Liscence & Key resources
 - Lanex operates under the MIT liscence.
 Read more about the liscence [here](https://choosealicense.com/licenses/mit/).
 - The code of the program can be found [here](reserved_link)
-- To report issues, edits or upload your local dataset, contact the author [here]()
+- To report issues, edits or upload your local dataset, contact the author:
+  -   Laura.dekker@students.unibe.ch
+  -   Xiaoyue.deng@students.unibe.ch [here]()